fcaiment/R-ODAF/Shiny_App/README.md.txt

   - Heatmaps, top gene, and average expression plots
 - Exportable results and summary reports

+## Features for TempO-Seq will be added soon

 ## How to Run

 1. Open `app.R` in RStudio